eddieljohn07/class-record/README.md

    -DISPLAY CLASS RECORD

 P.S: This was uploaded in github directly (copied the source code on my original project before), you might notice that the commits is just few.
+I was not using github before during the making of this project.